yqyeoh/techpass-tenant-docs/docs/applications.md

 # Client Applications

 ## Overview
-Client applications (or client apps) are namespace objects that represent a single tenant service that is integrated with TechPass AAD.
-Client Apps describes the tenant service to TechPass AAD and contains properties that define how TechPass AAD should interact with them.
+Client applications or application (or simply apps) are namespace objects that represent a single tenant service that is integrated with TechPass AAD.
+Apps describes the tenant service to TechPass AAD and contains properties that define how TechPass AAD should interact with them.

 ## Properties
 ?> Some of these properties will only appear after the Client App has been created.

 ### Application ID
-The ID of the Client App.
+The ID of the App.
 This is used to identify your tenant service to TechPass AAD during a HTTP request.

 ### Directory ID
 The directory ID of TechPass AAD tenant with Microsoft's Azure AD SaaS.
 This allows the authentication endpoints to identify that the requests should be directed to TechPass AAD.

+### Common Endpoints
+This drawer popup contains the URLs for needed for using the Auth Code grant and Implicit Grant flows.
+Remember to replace the values in square brackets.

 ### Owners
 A list of users that are has the permission to make changes to the Client App properties, which should typically be the administrators of the Tenant Namespace.